freepn/nanoservice/README.rst

-Although random failures are occasionally seen in travis-ci tests, all tests *should* run successfully with tox and pytest on the desktop as well as package builds (ie, using FEATURES="test" in portage).
+Although random failures are occasionally seen in travis-ci tests, all tests *should* run successfully with tox and pytest on the desktop as well as package builds (ie, using FEATURES="test" in portage with -userpriv).

 MIT Licensed